 A fixed-period agreement has a final date.
 It is important to remember that a fixed-period contract does not end automatically on the final date.
 The agreement must be terminated in writing, by both the tenant and the landlord.

-Are you renting a self-contained house for longer than two years?
+Are you renting a self-contained house for a definite period?
 Then you can’t end the agreement before the final date stated in the contract, unless both you and your landlord agree to it.
 The same rule applies when you are renting a non-self-contained house for longer than five years.

 Short-stay contracts have also a fixed period.
 This type of contract ends automatically on the final date and can not be terminated before, unless you have circumstances mentioned in your rental contract.

 Indefinite rental contract